-Tracking Tuesday severe threat, also a severe risk Wednesday
+Tracking a severe risk Wednesday

 INDIANAPOLIS (WISH) — We are currently watching out for an elevated threat of severe weather for Tuesday afternoon and night.
 There is also a severe weather risk for Wednesday.